 The Four Horsemen of the Apocalypse (1921) Director: Rex Ingram

-In returning to the silent era films after a brief respite, I encountered a monumental epic of cinematic history.
+In returning to the silent era films after a brief respite on my part, I encountered a monumental epic of cinematic history.
 The Four Horsemen of the Apocalypse tells the story of an Argentinian family of diverse roots as they grow and move to France before being split apart, fighting opposite one another during World War I. The story is based on a popular novel by Spanish writer, Vicente Blasco Ibáñez, entitled Los Cuatro Jinetes del Apocalipsis (1916).
 After being translated into English, the novel was a best-seller in the United States in 1919.
 This 1921 version of the story was also later remade in 1962.
 It is the greatest film completed by Irish director, Rex Ingram, and it was one of the first film to gross more than $1,000,000 at the box office.
 The Four Horsemen of the Apocalypse is still listed in certain places in the top six highest grossing films of all time.

 The Four Horsemen of the Apocalypse is a worthwhile endeavor, surely an early epic classic, however, I struggled with the film’s length and its seemingly endless story-telling.
 The plot is convoluted and complicated.
 It runs the risk of losing a grip on the modern mind, although it is a good film worth watching for true devotees of the silent era, particularly the memorable scene of the tango dancing “latin lover,” Rudy Valentino.